parthm667/UAVSuspensionSystem/README.md

 ## License

-This project is open source.
-Feel free to modify and distribute according to your needs.
+This project is not open source.
+Please do not use or modify this code.

 ## Contributing